scuzzydude/asimov/asimov.md

 You Scoot your work, and you say to world, my craft is not property.
 You can have restrictive licensing, so your work gets turned into a jingle or soundtrack of a blockbuster movie, you get paid.
 Streaming services or radio want to play it, you get paid.
 Otherwise, just give it away.

 You form up with other Scoot in your community, and you establish social protocol.
+Trading scoot becomes a trade in the appreciation of songs.
 A musician just starting out, it'd be understandable if he'd trade scoot with anybody that'll trade.
 Each scene will develop customs of decorum.
 You get serious about your craft, you only trade scoot with other musicians using TPH, but you'll let people bid your scoot with PPH.
 Somebody makes a big offer, you take a bite.
 You get enough bites and you get a real market value.

 It may become like a tip.
 Somebody likes your song, they make an offer on your scoot, loose change in the genius wallet, a few isaacs or a scoot of some other singer the musician should check out.
 It's sort of like an open guitar case on the sidewalk, tossing something -- anything -- even if it's a scoot to your favorite tune -- shows your appreciation, somebody lays down a quarter, somebody throws down a Grant, it's all good.
 When somebody with some actual credibility throws down, things change.
 Beyoncé lays down a full asimov on you, it would be disrespectful to the queen for somebody to offer less.
 Eventually, you set a low bid and your tunes get real play.